Section 1018 of Public Law 116-315

 Other information to facilitate comparison by the individual about aid packages offered by different educational institutions.

-A model aid award letter designed to simplify the information that prospective students receive about costs and financial aid so they can easily compare institutions and make informed decisions about where to attend school.
-The shopping sheet can be accessed at https://patriotweb.gmu.edu after the Mason student has been offered a financial aid award package.
+Is a model aid award letter designed to simplify the information that prospective students receive about costs and financial aid so they can easily compare institutions and make informed decisions about where to attend school.
+The shopping sheet can be accessed at https://patriotweb.gmu.edu.

 The ‘Paying for College’ Web Page